osmlab/labuildings/README.md

 This README is about data conversion.
 See also the [page on the OSM wiki](https://wiki.openstreetmap.org/wiki/Los_angeles,_California/Buildings_Import).

-You may want to browse the [issues](https://github.com/osmlab/labuildings/issues) and/or "watch" this repo (see button at the top of this page) to follow along with the discussion.
+**HOW YOU CAN GET INVOLVED:** You may want to browse the [issues](https://github.com/osmlab/labuildings/issues) and/or "watch" this repo (see button at the top of this page) to follow along with the discussion.

 ![LA buildings screenshot](la_buildings_screenshot.png?raw=true "LA buildings screenshot from QGIS")